 5. Place the ball in a bowl, cover it with plastic wrap and allow it to rise in a warm place for about an hour, or until the dough has doubled in size.

-6. Lightly flouring the work space again, roll the dough out with a rolling pin into a rectangle about 21 inches long and 16 inches wide.
+6. Lightly flouring the work space again, roll the dough out with a rolling pin into a triangle about 21 inches long and 16 inches wide.
 It should be about 1/4-inch thick.

 7. To prepare the filling, combine the brown sugar and ground cinnamon.
 Use a pastry brush to spread the softened butter evenly over the surface of the dough.